shreyas-nikam/67f9368ad05265d2d8e155e2/README.md

-# QuCreate Streamlit Lab

-This repository contains a Streamlit application for demonstrating the features and capabilities of the QuCreate platform.
+# QuLab - Portfolio Optimization Examples

+This Streamlit application demonstrates portfolio optimization concepts using the Financial Toolbox.

-## Features
+## Overview

-- Streamlit sidebar with a company logo.
-- Template for easy development.
-- Placeholder for adding custom code.
+This application provides an interactive environment to explore mean-variance portfolio optimization and related techniques.
+It's based on examples from the MATLAB Financial Toolbox, adapted for Streamlit and Plotly.

-## Getting Started
+## Instructions

-### Prerequisites
-- Python 3.8 or later
-- Streamlit installed (see `requirements.txt`).

-### Installation
-1. Clone the repository
+1. Clone the repository.
-2. Install dependencies:
-`pip install -r requirements.txt`
+2. Install the required packages: `pip install -r requirements.txt`

-### Running the Application
-1. Run the Streamlit app:
+3. Run the application: `streamlit run app.py`

-### Development
-1. Modify the `app.py` file to add your custom code.
-2. Use the placeholder section (`# Code goes here`) to add new functionality.

-### Deployment
-- Deploy your Streamlit app using Streamlit Sharing, Docker, or any other platform supporting Python web applications.
+## Pages

+*   **Page 1:** [Description of Page 1]
+*   **Page 2:** [Description of Page 2]
+*   **Page 3:** [Description of Page 3]

 ## License

 © 2025 QuantUniversity.
 All Rights Reserved.
-Educational use only.
-For licensing details, please contact QuantUniversity.
+This demonstration is for educational use only.